Typhoid vaccine

 What is typhoid fever?

 Typhoid is a serious and life-threatening infection caused by the bacteria Salmonella typhi.
 For every 10 people who get sick, up to 2 people may die unless they get treatment with antibiotics quickly.
-For those that get treatment, less than 1 percent will die.
+For those that get treatment, less than one percent will die.

 It is recommended that parents or guardians and their children discuss consent for immunization.
 Children under the age of 19, who are able to understand the benefits and possible reactions for each vaccine and the risk of not getting immunized, can legally consent to or refuse immunizations.
-For more information on mature minor consent see HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.
+For more information on mature minor consent please visit HealthLinkBC File #119 The Infants Act, mature minor consent and immunization.